BlueBrain/thumbnail-generation-api/README.md

 ## Overview

-This application leverages the power of FastAPI to provide a robust, high-performance, and easy-to-use service for generating thumbnails of morphologies and electrophysiologies.
+The Thumbnail Generation API provides the service for generating thumbnails of morphologies/electrophysiologies and the soma of morphologies.
 The API is designed to receive a `content_url` from a BBP Nexus resource (morphology or electrophysiology) and produce a corresponding thumbnail image.

 ## Install